MikeWise2718/markdowndocs/unity/unity.md

   Project has invalid dependencies:
     com.coffee.testproject: The requested dependency 'com.coffee.testproject' does not match the `name` 'com.coffee.testgithubproject' specified in the package manifest of [com.coffee.testproject@https://github.com/mikewise2718/TestGithubProjects.git#v1.0.1]
 ```
-- so changed the import manfiest URI thingy like this:
+- so changed the import manifest URI thingy like this:
    -  `   "com.coffee.testgithubproject": "https://github.com/mikewise2718/TestGithubProjects.git#v1.0.1",`
 - Now it imported (yay), and the project appeared under "Packages" in the Project window, but when I clicked on a scene I got a new error message:
 ```